Ranking medal

 Widevine L1 matters more than the marketing language here, because it gives this tablet a clearer role as a streaming device rather than just a cheap screen for sideloaded apps.
 If your main use is video, web and reading, this display setup is one of the stronger reasons to consider it.

 Keyboard, mouse, stylus, case and screen protection in the box change the buying equation.
-Instead of adding extras one by one, you can start with a complete setup for study, casual desk use or gifting.
+Instead of adding extras one by one, you can start with a complete setup for study, casual desk use or gifting, which is part of the appeal if you are weighing the T90 against similar budget tablets.

 The caveat is that included accessories at this level are about convenience and savings, not premium feel.
 They are useful because they remove extra spending and setup hassle, but they do not erase the gap to a better standalone keyboard or active pen experience.